Notable People

 That continuity matters.

-Even when Giorgi was not at the center of the sport, she stayed inside it as a real threat.
+Even when Giorgi was not at the center of the sport, she stayed inside it as a serious threat.
 She was the kind of player seeded opponents hated drawing early because the match could become unmanageable quickly.
 Her career did not resolve into a grand-slam-winning legend.
 It resolved into something rarer in its own way: a long argument for living with the consequences of one's style.

 Retirement made the career easier to see